ae9is/ezsam/packages/cli/README.md

 Meta's Segment Anything is a powerful tool for separating parts of images, but requires coordinate prompts&mdash;either bounding boxes or points.
-Manual prompt generation is tedious for large collection of still images or video.
+Manual prompt generation is tedious for large collections of still images or video.
 In constrast, text-based prompts describing the object(s) in the foreground to segment can be constant.
 Inspired by [Grounded-Segment-Anything](https://github.com/IDEA-Research/Grounded-Segment-Anything),
 this project tries to package a simpler to use tool.